CUMBIAH/cumbiah_landers_mat/README.md

 The script prints the drop and calculated position and the heading/pitch/roll of each lander.
 It then plots them in metres east and north of the mean drop position.
 Open circles are the drop positions, filled circles the calculated positions, and the legend gives each lander's distance from its drop position and the distance between each pair of landers:

 ![Drop and calculated positions of the CUMBIAH landers, deployment 1](resources/lander_array_example.png)

-To force a lander's position (for example, when its calibration does not give a clean minimum), swap the `locateplatform` call in the loop for the `setlocation` form.

 ### Locating a porpoise